 - After that you switch to the traditional weeding time – an Earth day during the Waning Moon, the close to the New Moon the better.

 - Use a lot of compost.
 Weeds need sunlight to grow.
 If you deny the young plant sunlight, it has no chance to grow.
-Here is an article that shows you how to compost
+Here is an article that shows you how to start a compost heap.

 - In Early spring, pick out weeds by hand as all plants are still small and you don’t want to take the sunlight away from the other ‘wanted’ young plants.